Traefik v3 and CrowdSec with Docker Compose: A Modern Security Stack

 cd /opt/containers/traefik-stack

-docker-compose up -d --remove-orphans
+docker compose up -d --remove-orphans

 Log Rotation

-Or use Docker’s logging drivers.
+or by using Docker’s built-in logging drivers.

 Conclusion